 - Do you need to make funny faces such as raising your eyebrows when frowning to work the Botox into your muscles?
 No.

 - Facial massages are a big no-no for 24 hours.
 You must abide by this time period to ensure that you don’t alter the effects of the treatment.
 Also, steer clear from electronic facial laser treatments for at least a few weeks.

-- You also should not go for microblading of your eyebrows on the same day.
-I would advise to wait at least a few weeks for this type of procedure as Botox can alter the shape of your eyebrows (if you are getting a treatment in your forehead area).
+- You also should not go for Microblading of your eyebrows on the same day.
+I would advise waiting at least a few weeks for this type of procedure as Botox can alter the shape of your eyebrows (if you are getting treatment in your forehead area).

 - If you are a Rentin-A user, then please make sure that you don’t use the cream the night before after the procedure.
 You can then go straight back to using it the day after.

 After Your Treatment, Dermal fillers (Restylane, Juvederm)

-- Follow instructions provided to you at your injection visit.
+- Follow the instructions provided to you at your injection visit.

 - For dermal fillers, ask for an ice pack after your treatment.
 You can apply ice for 10 minutes every hour as needed after your treatment.